Discover Los Angeles

 One of L.A.’s oldest neighborhoods, East Los Angeles has a lineage of culture that can be found in its shops, businesses, and community.
 No stranger to change, East L.A. has been the subject of recent transition.
 While community members have pushed to improve quality of life, they also stand on the front line protecting the neighborhood’s vibrant history and traditions.
 Quietly sporting some of the best restaurants (by far the best tacos), unique stores, budding businesses, and landmark locations, East L.A. is fundamental to the heritage of Los Angeles.

-Whether you’re a starving student or have some more resources to spare on your meals, the South L.A. neighborhoods surrounding the University of Southern California (USC) and the Los Angeles Memorial Coliseum are starting to offer some interesting dining options.
+Whether you’re a starving student or have some more resources to spare on your meals, the South L.A. neighborhoods surrounding the University of Southern California (USC) and the Los Angeles Memorial Coliseum offer some interesting dining options.
 Learn about some of our favorite area restaurants, most of which are within walking distance of the USC campus and Exposition Park.

 Discover Los Angeles